O‘ahu Nature Adventure Camps for Keiki

 2131 Makiki Heights Drive, Honolulu | Call: 808.955.0100 x126 | Email: nac@hawaiinaturecenter.org

 Our week-long Nature Adventure Camps for keiki, ages 6 to 11, are held during school breaks and one of the best things for kids to do on O‘ahu as a science-based, environmental exploration.
 Kids can go tech-free and high-touch in nature in this five-day program (unless there’s a holiday) held Monday through Friday from 8 am to 3 pm.
-Reservations may be booked for one week or multiple weeks at one time.
 The programs are led by expert environmental educators.

 Scholarships are available on a limited basis for O‘ahu students enrolled in a Free/Reduced Lunch program at any Hawai‘i Department of Education school.
 Scholarships are not guaranteed.
-Parents must provide DOE’s Parent Notification of School Meals Eligibility Letter that indicates your child receives the benefit for the current school year or the school year that just ended for Summer NAC program.
+Parents must provide DOE’s Parent Notification of School Meals Eligibility Letter that indicates your child receives the benefit for the current school year.
 Click here to apply and email the application here.

 • A group of children and their educators proudly display their arts and crafts turkey hats as they pose for a photo.